iplax13/BSC-Honeypot/readme.md

 ### DONT FORGET

-- The pack you will receive depends on the amount sent, so pay attention to the prices.
-- I can send the code ready for you just send me the name of the token and its abbreviation.
+- Pay attention to the price list before you make a transaction.